-Since most bus stops are located along roadways with street lights, the resulting change in lighting levels would be a small increase over existing conditions and is not expected to create light spillover or glare impacts.
-Furthermore, since streetlighting is currently existing, the digital displays would not represent a substantially new source over the ambient lighting by the streetlights and are not expected to create or increase the potential for driver distraction.
-Impacts would be less than significant, and no mitigation is required.
+Since most bus stops and sidewalks are located along roadways with streetlights, the resulting change in lighting levels would be a small increase over existing conditions and is not expected to create light spillover or glare impacts.
+Furthermore, since streetlighting is currently existing, the digital displays would not represent a substantially new source over the ambient lighting by the streetlights and are not expected to create or increase the potential for driver distraction (as noted above, a further discussion of traffic hazards is included in the Transportation/Traffic Impact Assessment prepared for the project).
+Impacts related to new sources of light and glare would be less than significant, and no mitigation is required.